 Since 1968, the Cayman Turtle Centre has released more than 32,000 captive bred and raised sea turtles back into the sea to help replenish Cayman’s wild population.

-The Centre, which is dedicated to the conservation and education of the Green Sea Turtle, is home to approximately 7,000 turtles, ranging in size from six ounce hatchlings to 500lbs adult turtles.
+The Centre, which is dedicated to the conservation and education of the Green Sea Turtle, is home to turtles of all ages, from six-ounce hatchlings to 500lb adult breeding turtles.

 Collier Nature Reserve & Trail

-Cayman naturalist, Ann Stafford offers tours of the reserve.
+Cayman naturalist, Ann Stafford, offers tours of the reserve.
 Contact CaymANNature Tours on (345) 925 2760, or visit their website for more information.

 Crystal Caves (North Side)

 Bioluminescence is the emission of light from the extremely high concentrations of bioluminescent phytoplankton that live in the water.
 When disturbed, they emit a burst of light flash lasting a fraction of a second.
 This light emission is used as protection to scare predators.
-Companies you can contact to take you into the bio bay when there is very little moon (and the best time to go) include Cayman Kayaks (345-926 4467), Crazy Crab (345-927 2722), Sea Elements (345-936 8687), The Sweet Spot (345-925 8129) and White Sand Water Sports (345-938 7263).
+Contact : Cayman Kayaks (345 926 4467) for trips to the Bio Bay.

 The Bioluminescent Bay is located on the North Side of Grand Cayman.
 It is a 10-15 minute kayak from Rum Point, Starfish Point and Kaibo, and approximately a 45 minute ride by boat from Seven Mile Beach.

 Starfish Point is approximately an hour drive from Seven Mile Beach and 10 minutes from Kaibo and Rum Point.
 There is no admission fee.
-For much more information about Starfish Point see this page.
+For more information about Starfish Point, see this page.

-The Mastic Reserve was originally founded in 1992 when 145 acres were donated for nature conservation to the National Trust.
-The reserve now protects 834 acres of lowland semi-deciduous forest, wetlands and is a core habitat for many of the Island’s unique animals, birds and plants.
+The Mastic Reserve protects 843 acres of lowland semi-deciduous forest, wetlands and core habitat for many of the Island’s unique animals, birds and plants.

 Queen Elizabeth II Botanical Garden (North Side)

-It is home to the endangered Blue Iguana Recovery Programme, the rare Ghost Orchid, the Banana Orchid (Cayman’s national flower), the Cayman Parrot (Cayman’s national bird), various native and endemic butterflies and much more.
+It is home to the endangered Blue Iguana Conservation facility, the rare Ghost Orchid, the Banana Orchid (Cayman’s national flower), the Cayman Parrot (Cayman’s national bird), various native and endemic butterflies and much more.